sundaking/esp32s3-lvgl-waveshare-display/README.md

 ## 📞 Support

 For issues and questions:
-1. Check the [CODEX.md](./CODEX.md) implementation guide
-2. Review ESP-IDF and LVGL documentation
+1. Review ESP-IDF and LVGL documentation
-3. Create an issue in this repository
+2. Create an issue in this repository

 ---